markhm/vaadin-fusion-playground/README.md

 Developed on macOS (11.0.1)

 ---
+### Known issues
+- **Blocking:** On the surveys-view page, the list of available surveys is correctly retrieved from the endpoint, but not processed correctly (Error.
+The client-side default ones had to be set.
+- **Blocking:** How should a server-side Flow view be marked, so it is allowed according to (clients-side) security...?
+Currently, we see a 403.
+- **Annoying:** Connection fails for VaadinDevmodeGizmo.js?10c7:944 WebSocket connection to 'wss://vaadin-fusion-playground:35729/' failed: Error in connection establishment: net::ERR_CONNECTION_CLOSED
+- **Minor:** When surrounding the Avatar image in `main-view.ts` with a link, it is no longer outlined to the right.
+Why...?

 ### Questions
 - How to access and modify elements in the DOM, e.g. a <vaadin-button>, to set it from disabled to enabled...?
   How to store or retrieve an objects on the client side in the session or local storage...?
-- How should a server-side view be marked, so it is allowed according to (clients-side) security...?
-Currently, we see a 403.

-### Known issues
-- Connection fails for VaadinDevmodeGizmo.js?10c7:944 WebSocket connection to 'wss://vaadin-fusion-playground:35729/' failed: Error in connection establishment: net::ERR_CONNECTION_CLOSED
-- Then surrounding the Avatar image in `main-view.ts` with a link, it is no longer outlined to the right.
-Why...?
-- On the surveys-view page, the list of available surveys is correctly retrieved from the endpoint, but not processed correctly.
-The client-side default ones had to be set.

 ### What we learned / discovered
 - It seems methods in an Endpoint cannot be overloaded.
 Bug of Feature...?
 - Accessing an url parameter, see [here](https://www.sitepoint.com/get-url-parameters-with-javascript/).